spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups/multistore-setup-options.md

 This document outlines the various options available for a multistore setup and is essential to review when defining the architecture for your project and prior to implementing a new store.

-Keep in in mind, that the definition of a store can vary depending on the business use case.
-For example, it can refer to region, market, country, and a physical store.
+Keep in mind that the definition of a store can vary depending on the business use case.
+For example, it can refer to a region, market, country, or physical store.

 ## Assess whether your shop is fit for Spryker Multistore